freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

   # Machine Learning algorithms

+  Determining combinations of link lengths in a toggle system is an example of a [Multi-Objetive Problem](https://www.youtube.com/watch?v=56JOMkPvoKs)

 As proposed in the first paper cited above, determining optimal geometry might be achieved using a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm)

   [Video- Genetic Algorithms (full lecture)](https://www.youtube.com/watch?v=lpD38NxTOnk)